Funny Bidness: Da Album

-Funny Bidness: Da Album is the first comedy album by American actor and comedian Mike Epps, released on October 27, 2009, by E1 Music.
+Funny Bidness: Da Album is the debut studio album by American actor and comedian Mike Epps, released on October 27, 2009 by his label Naptown Records with distribution via E1 Music.
 The album has appearances by Young Dro, Slim Thug, Too Short, DJ Quik, Flo Rida, Snoop Dogg, Young Jeezy, among others.

 The album debuted at No. 98 on the US Top R&B/Hip-Hop Albums chart and No. 9 on the Top Comedy Albums chart.